Gamify (company)

 Gamify, formerly known as iKEMU, is a Gamification Marketing Company that makes branded AdverGames.
 Gamify's software allows users to quickly create and deploy HTML5 games across platforms and on mobile devices and websites without the need to create code.
-Gamify started in 2011, and in 2016 became available on the app market site WIX.
+Gamify started in 2011, and in 2016 became available on the app market for website builder Wix.com.
 In 2020, Shopify released Gamify game maker on their website platform.
-As of June 2020, Gamify has created or helped create nearly 10,000 AdverGames.

 Overview

 The platform allows users to upload art files and create playable links that can be embedded in company websites.
 This allows for AdverGame applications to be personalised and targeted towards intended customers.
 Gamify's platform allows for clients to keep track of user analytics, from customer engagement through data hand-over.